Sailpoint Interview Questions with Answers

 15. Define JDBC Connector.

 Ans.
 A JDBC Connector in Sailpoint IIQ is used to connect databases as managed apps which helps in read/write activities on the data of various database engines that are JDBC enabled.
+The Compliance Manager streamlines compliance controls and automates audit processes, while automated access certifications help enforce policies and support regulatory requirements.

 16. What are the various types of Identity Reconciliation in SailPoint?